Touring the Byway

 Your journey begins in Greeley, the center of agriculture and farming in northeast Colorado.
 From there, you’ll travel up to Ault, the beginning of the Byway and the gateway to the Pawnee National Grasslands.
 From there, it’s on to Briggsdale and to Grover, where the Grover Depot Museum introduces you to early life in the region.
 Just beyond Grover, you’ll see the Pawnee Buttes.
 Then drop down to Fort Morgan, for an overnight stay.
-Back up at New Raymer, you’ll be on your way to Sterling and then to Julesburg and the South Platte River Trail.
+Back up at New Raymer, you’ll be on your way to Sterling and then to Julesburg and the South Platte River Trail (19 miles).
 Unlike many of Colorado’s Byways in the mountains, the roads here are straight and the drive goes fast.

 The Pawnee National Grasslands preserves a part of the windswept plains that evolved from the “Dust Bowl” to a massive grassland.
 A network of numbered US Forest Service and country roads take you within walking distance of almost all parts of the grassland.
 The 21-mile Pawnee National Grassland Bird Tour moves through a variety of bird habitats, old homesteads, abundant wildlife, wildflowers and the peaceful serenity of the prairie.
 The tour begins at the Crow Valley Recreation area and follows county roads to ultimate meet up with Highway 14.
 The birds you will see depends on the season you are visiting.